M4GNV5/PointerScript/README.md

 import puts, qsort;

 //this defines an array of 4 variables, here they are all initialized with int's,
-//but you can actually but anything in there (floats, strings, functions, etc.)
+//but you can actually put anything in there (floats, strings, functions, etc.).
 //defining arrays using curly brackets like var foo{128}; creates byte arrays instead var nums[4] = [1337, 666, 3112, 42];

-//as we can call any C function here we call qsort to sort the array we just defined
+//as we can call any C function here we call qsort to sort the array we just defined.
 //the last argument to qsort is a function pointer, here we use a lambda expression qsort(nums, sizeof nums, sizeof var, (a, b) -> *as<pointer>a - *as<pointer>b);